wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/porcupress-mechanism/index.md

 1. The PorcuPress needles break up higher density regions in the pre-tamped puck with disproportionately larger expected change.
 As a result, this would reduce the total density variance.
 This hypothesis seems unlikely though.
 2. Holes in the pre-tamped puck created by the PorcuPress  add a degree of freedom for particle movement during tamping that allows them to settle into a higher density configuration than directly tamping.
 This seems like the more likely hypothesis.

+A third hypothesis might be that pushing the needles into the pre-tamped bed would have a lateral/horizontal compression effect and this causes the density increase.
+Let's try and estimate the volume displaced by these needles compared to the volume of the puck.
+This ratio is the ratio if the combined cross sectional area of the needles to the cross sectional area of the puck.
+$$ \frac{V_\mathrm{needles}}{V_\mathrm{basket}} = \frac{D_\mathrm{needles}^2 N_\mathrm{needles}}{D_\mathrm{basket}^2} = \frac{0.8^2 \times 100 }{58.5^2} \approx 0.019 $$
+So, the total volume displaced is only 1.9% of the untamped coffee grounds volume.
+This estimate would suggest that the lateral compression mechanism is unlikely.
+While using the PorcuPress, I also noticed that the holes created in the first pass remained intact after the second pass with a 180° rotational offset.
+This also indicates there isn't significant lateral compression.

 ## Pulling shots and evaluating extraction